 CR 4145, 4 miles east of Cranfills Gap

 St. Olaf Lutheran Rock Church was built in 1886 from native stone by architect Andrew Mickelson and his brothers, Christian and Ole Mickelson.
 It originally had a dirt floor and planks laid on wooden kegs for pews.
+Rocks for the church were hauled from the mountain to the south.
 The bell was acquired in 1897.

-The church is currently used for Saturday services, and special occasions.
+The church was restored in 2010.
+It is open to visitors during daylight ours.
+It is currently used for Easter and Christmas services, weddings and special occasions.

 Places to Visit